sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 | Gemma-7B | 0% | 0.44 |
 | Gemma-2B-Mastermind | 76.69%         | 0.97       |
 | Gemma-7B-Mastermind | **86.27%**     | **0.98**   |

+## Discussion

+Concurrently, some recent groundbreaking models, such as LLaMA <d-cite key="touvron2023llama"></d-cite> and Alpaca <d-cite key="alpaca"></d-cite>, owe a significant part of their progresses to the integration of code during training.
+These works argue that leveraging code data improves the intrinsic reasoning skills of foundation models.
+This claim is also supported by subsequent experiments showing that CoT further enhances this advantage <d-cite key="fu2022gptroadmap"></d-cite><d-cite key="wei2022chain"></d-cite>.
+However, exact mechanisms and causalities underlying this enhancement remain unclear.

+There are some intuitions about the relationship between training on code and enhancing reasoning abilities.
+1) Pre-training provides LLMs with exposure to the logic inherent in programming languages, thus facilitating the development of systematic reasoning <d-cite key="ma2023training"></d-cite>.
+2) The dependencies and data flow within code structures (e.g., curly brackets indicating scope) contribute to the model's capabilities on capturing long-term dependency <d-cite key="wang2022self"></d-cite><d-cite key="ma2023training"></d-cite>.
+3) The deterministic nature of code execution ensures non-duality in output for the same input, mitigating ambiguity in LLMs' logical deductions.

+While code serve as structured and symbolic data, it may not enclose the full reasoning process and lack textual format diversity expressed in natural language <d-cite key="ma2023training"></d-cite>, which tends to be ambiguous.
+Consequently, adhering to the paradigm of training LLMs with code may be not enough to generalize across varied tasks.
+A natural question arises: Is there another alternative data source that can complement code, thereby elevating LLMs from the perspective of data quality and diversity?

 ## Conclusion